 Fettuccine with Mushroom Marsala is a simple, elegant, restaurant style pasta that’s ready in no time, so you can enjoy a gourmet meal any day of the week.

 Just because Valentine’s Day has come and gone doesn’t mean you should stop thinking about sensual foods.
 Like this Fettuccine with creamy Mushroom Marsala Sauce.
-This is not only elegant, but like the Pistachio Crusted Flounder, it’s another really quick meal.
-I’m on a quick meal roll this week.
+This is not only elegant, but it’s really quick.

 I made this pasta for our dinner last night; we were expecting to have a quiet evening at home when, around 5 pm, we got the call from our favorite restaurant—we got off the waiting list!
 (Just as I was starting to get some good mileage out of teasing my husband about it.)